infiniteloopcloud/protobuf-go-types/README.md

 #### Important

-Currently the overwritten FieldOptions (go_type, go_import, go_import_alias) must be paired with these numbers: go_type = 1001
+Currently the overwritten FieldOptions (go_type, go_import, go_import_alias, zero_override) must be paired with these numbers: go_type = 1001
 go_import = 1002
 go_import_alias = 1003
+zero_override = 1004
 Because `protoc` can't process the extended options, so we can't find the by name, just by place.